State of Design Systems: A Survey

 How Are Design Systems Being Used?

-I won’t try to hide it, I’m a big fan of systems.
+I’m a big fan of systems!
 In my own work design systems have made it easier to make small design choices, focus on the overall experience, and collaborate more easily with developers.
-If you’re anything like me, you may have looked for resources to better understand, create and share design systems — in that process, you may also have found that there is a diverse, overwhelming amount of information on this topic.
-So how have others tackled systems in the face of so much ambiguity?
+If you’re anything like me, you may have found yourself looking for resources to better understand, create and share design systems — in that process, you may also have found that there is a very diverse and overwhelming amount of tools, best practices and information on this topic.
+This made us wonder.
+How are others in day to day practice working on design systems?

 Who is actually using design systems?
 How are smaller teams taking all of this guidance into their work?
 What’s working well?
 What isn’t?